afrowaveltd/TamTam/README.md

 TamTam supports streaming messages:

-- stream packets are broadcast-style,
+* stream packets are broadcast-style,
-- they do not require acknowledgements by default,
-- each stream packet has a limited lifetime measured in **roundabout passes (TTL)**.
+* acknowledgements are optional,
+* lifetime is bounded by **interchange passes (TTL)**.

 This prevents infinite circulation while keeping the system simple.

 ---

-## Transport-Agnostic Design
+## Transport-Agnostic by Design

 TamTam does not depend on any specific transport.

 It can run over:

-- TCP
+* UDP / TCP
-- WebSocket
+* WebSocket / SignalR
-- Unix domain sockets
+* Unix domain sockets
-- named pipes
+* named pipes
-- shared memory
+* shared memory
-- files and removable media
+* files and removable media
-- in-memory queues
+* in-memory queues

-The same protocol logic applies everywhere.
+The same protocol rules apply everywhere.

 ---

-## Specification and Portability

-TamTam is designed to be implemented in **any programming language**.
+## Open Source & Multi-Language Ecosystem

+TamTam is **fully open source**.

-The protocol is:
+* The protocol is precisely specified and byte-documented.
-- precisely specified,
-- byte-level documented,
-- supported by test vectors.

-A moderately experienced programmer should be able to implement TamTam without using any official library.
+* Anyone may implement TamTam in any language.
+* Official **C# implementations** serve as reference and interoperability anchors.
+* Community implementations are encouraged in other languages and environments.

+The ecosystem is designed so that:

+* new orchestrators,
+* transports,
+* bridges,
+* diagnostic tools

+can be added without modifying the core specification.

 ---

+## Specification & Interoperability

+TamTam is designed to be implemented **without any official library**.

+The project provides:

+* normative protocol specifications,
+* interoperability test vectors,
+* reference orchestrators,
+* public testing environments (planned).

+If you can send bytes and receive bytes, TamTam can run there.

+---

 ## Typical Use Cases

-- internal application event bus
+* distributed event buses
-- microservice communication without heavy brokers
+* microservice communication without heavy brokers
-- embedded and NAS devices
+* embedded and NAS devices
-- air-gapped environments
+* air-gapped or constrained environments
-- large data transfers with minimal RAM
+* large data transfers with minimal RAM
-- real-time dashboards over WebSocket
+* real-time dashboards
-- distributed orchestration systems
+* orchestration and coordination systems

 ---

 ## Project Structure (planned)

-- **Protocol specification** (wire format, message lifecycle)
+* **Protocol specification**
-- **Reference implementations** (C, C#)
-- **Additional ports** (Python, JavaScript)
-- **Test vectors and benchmarks**
+* **Reference orchestrators (C#, C)**
-- **Telemetry and diagnostics tools**
+* **Community orchestrators and tools**
+* **Transport adapters**
+* **Interoperability test suites**
+* **Public interchange playgrounds**

 ---

 ## Philosophy

 TamTam values:

-- clarity over magic,
+* clarity over magic,
-- determinism over guesswork,
+* determinism over guesswork,
-- resilience over speed,
+* resilience over speed,
-- simplicity over convenience.
+* architecture over convenience.

-If you can send a signal and receive an echo, TamTam can work there.
+If two systems can exchange bytes, TamTam can connect them.

 ---

 🥁
 *TamTam calls.
-Someone answers.*
+Anyone may answer.*